stanfordnlp/CoreNLP/_pages/corenlp-server.md

   -  `edu.stanford.nlp.pipeline.GenericAnnotationSerializer` Writes the output to a Java serialized object.
 This is only suitable for transferring data between Java programs.
 This also produces relatively large serialized objects.
   - `edu.stanford.nlp.pipeline.CustomAnnotationSerializer` Writes the output to a (lossy!) textual representation, which is much smaller than the `GenericAnnotationSerializer` but does not include all the relevant information.

 The server also accepts input in a variety of formats.
 By default, it takes input as raw text sent as `POST` data to the server.
 However, it can also be configured to read the `POST` data using one of the CoreNLP serializers.
 This can be set up by setting the properties `inputFormat` and `inputSerializer`.
-For example, to read the data as a protocol buffer (useful if, e.g., it is already partially annotated), simply include the following in your `GET` parameters:
+For example, to read the data as a protocol buffer (useful if, e.g., it is already partially annotated), simply include the following in your url parameter `properties={...}`:

 ```json
 {"inputFormat": "serialized",